cvyl/roblox-username-checker/README.md

 # roblox-username-checker
 Multi-threaded Roblox Username Checker using the official Roblox API.
 Handles rate-limits and etc. Don't leech, feel free to fork.

-Will create a folder named "valids" and automatically append/create text-files for each amount of characters.
+This program will create a folder named "valids" and automatically append/create text-files for each amount of characters.

 Feel free to improve it and use this code as a base.
 Although credit for any project wether open-source or closed-source would be appreciated.
 It's really nothing special.
 It's just a web request spammer made by someone with no python knowledge.